-The Open Source CMS is approaching its 20th birthday, and it has evolved in incredible ways.
+The Open Source CMS, Drupal, is approaching its 20th birthday and has evolved significantly over the years.

-Back in 2015, when Drupal 8 was introduced, it was not an easy upgrade.
-The migration process was as draining as building a site from scratch, and then bringing the content in was another time-consuming process.
-And this problem statement summarizes the concerns of developers and businesses with the launch of Drupal 9.
+When Drupal 8 was introduced in 2015, the migration process wasn't easy.
+Upgrading was as complex as building a site from scratch, and migrating content added another layer of complexity.
+These challenges raised concerns for developers and businesses about the launch of Drupal 9.

 Let’s find out!

-Drupal 9 is nothing but the absence of deprecated code in the Drupal 8.9 version.
-It is identical to Drupal 8.9 for everyone–editors, site builders, and developers, and Drupal 8.8.0 will be the last release to deprecate for Drupal 9.
-Built with an API-first development approach, Drupal 9 boosts structural tools that can define editorial workflows.
-Though, it is only about time for the users to give us honest feedback.
+Drupal 9 is essentially Drupal 8.9 with deprecated code removed.
+It remains familiar to everyone, including editors, site builders, and developers.
+Drupal 8.8.0 was the last release to deprecate code for Drupal 9.
+Developed with an API-first approach, Drupal 9 offers structural tools to define editorial workflows.

 Drupal 8.9, the final version of Drupal 8, will receive bug fixes and security coverage only until November 2021.
-Whereas the development and security updates of Drupal 9 will go much beyond that timeline.
+Drupal 9's development and security updates will continue beyond that timeline.

-This means you can be content with updating your site with Drupal 8.9 until the end of 2021.
+This means you can stick with Drupal 8.9 until the end of 2021.